Physical Origin of the Universal Three-body Parameter in Atomic Efimov Physics: Conclusion

 \section{Conclusion}

+We have shown that the universality of the three-body parameter revealed in recent experiments with neutral atoms and numerical calculations originates from two-body correlation.

+The mechanism explaining this origin is the following: two-body correlation suppresses the probability for two atoms to be at separations smaller than the van der Waals length, which imposes a deformation of the three-atom system when the three atoms come withing the distance of the van der Waals length.
+The kinetic-energy cost associated with this deformation creates a repulsion preventing the three atoms from coming closer, and sets the three-body parameter.

+This mechanism is consistent with the findings of J.~Wang \emph{et al.}~\citep{JiaWang2012}.
+Unlike other proposed mechanisms~\citep{Sorensen2012,Chin2011}, this does not necessitate a hard-core repulsion in the two-body potential, nor is it simply the expression of quantum reflection along a single coordinate since it involves the three-body deformational degrees of freedom.

-We have shown that the universality of the three-body parameter revealed in recent experiments with neutral atoms and numerical calculations originate from a nonadiabatic deformation of the three-atom system.
-This deformation is caused by the suppression of two-body probability resulting from pair correlation.
-Because this suppression is universally determined by the van der Waals length for atomic systems, this makes the three-body parameter universal in these systems.
+Because the two-body correlation is universally determined by the van der Waals length for atomic systems, this makes the three-body parameter universal in these systems.
 More generally, we expect to find such universality in any class of systems where the two-body suppression has a universal form.
 This work also suggests that for other systems, in general, pair correlations and their associated length scale, the effective range, should play an essential role.
-These points will be addressed in more detail in a separate paper.
+These points are addressed in more detail in a separate paper~\citep{Naidon2014}.\\

+We thank C. Greene for suggesting the plot in Fig.~\ref{fig:Potential} and Ch.
+Elster for making us aware of Ref.~\citep{EST1973}.
+P. N. acknowledges support from RIKEN through the Incentive Research Project funding.
+S. E. acknowledges support from JSPS.
+M. U. and P. N. acknowledge the hospitality of the Aspen Center for Physics where part of this work was done.
+M. U. acknowledges the financial support from Grants-in-Aid (KAKENHI Grant Nos.
+26287088 and 22103005) and the Photon Frontier Network Program from MEXT of Japan.